Hal Willner: Personal life

 Willner married television producer Sheila Rogers.
 In November, 2004, their son Arlo was born.

 Death

 Willner had symptoms consistent with COVID-19.
 He died at his home on the Upper West Side of Manhattan on April 7, 2020, one day after his 64th birthday during the pandemic in New York City.
 A tribute to Willner was played during the April 11, 2020 episode of Saturday Night Live, featuring both the reminiscences of current and past cast members and a choral rendition of Lou Reed's song "Perfect Day".

+On 3 April, 2026, U2 released "Song for Hal" as part of their Easter Lily EP.
+The song was written as a tribute to Willner after his death in the early stages of the Covid pandemic.